One of the world’s best cities, London’s skyline seen from Waterloo Bridge by David Iliff.

 Kathmandu’s main street, leading to one of the valley’s three Durbar Squares (one in each town).

-Here we stray from our page paradigm of one city, one walk as the Kathmandu Valley is so small, special and integrated.
+Here we stray from our World’s Best Cities paradigm of one city, one walk as the Kathmandu Valley is so small, special and integrated.
 Ancient Kathmandu (the city, capital of Nepal) and the other two medieval towns in the Kathmandu Valley – Bhaktapur (30 mins by car, 3 hours on foot) and Patan (15 mins by car) – are often described as ‘living museums’ they are so awash with aged wooden shops, houses and religious monuments, many exceedingly bizarre with Kali-related shrines pretty high on the list of must-photograph.

 Local people are gentle and patient, shopping is unusually interesting with odd jewellery and colorful clothes, and prices are low.